Welcome to the blog of the Botanical Society of Scotland

 Don’t forget, our website (https://www.botanical-society-scotland.org.uk/) is useful for basic information about us and provides access for our members to our BSS News and our international journal Plant Ecology and Diversity.
 Our Facebook page https://www.facebook.com/groups/botsocscot/ is enjoyed by many people.

-These plant species are commonly found growing at the side of kerbs, in paving and cracks in pavements.
-Look for them along your street and along the sides of paths.
+These species are commonly found growing at the side of paths and buildings and at the foot of hedges.
 Keep an eye out in other places too, though, because they grow in other places as well.
-Matricaria discoidea (pineapple weed) Yellow, domed flower headsFeatheryContinue reading “Common plants: kerbs and cracks”
+Here we look at wood avens, herb Robert, sticky willie and ribwort plantain.

 Get new content delivered directly to your inbox.